SiaFoundation/renterd/README.md

 `renterd` is in beta, featuring most functionalities from `siad`.
-It introduces a new and improved web UI, as well as the autopilot functionality, but lacks backwards compatibility with `said` metadata.
+It introduces a new and improved web UI, as well as the autopilot functionality, but lacks backwards compatibility with `siad` metadata.
 This means that, while `renterd` is already capable of serving as the backbone for new Sia applications, there is currently no way to migrate files uploaded through `siad` to `renterd`.
 Going forward, our immediate priority is continuously improving `renterd` to become